MikHuz/Project-Portfolio/AI Models/README.md

 ## Biomedical Image Models

 These models are convolutional neural networks trained on my local GPU, designed to analyze MRI brain scans and outline possible tumors or abnormalities.
-This project has undergone multiple iterations, training cycles, and tuning adjustments to develop several models, which are showcased in this folder.
+This project has undergone multiple iterations, training cycles, and tuning adjustments to develop many models, a few of which are showcased in this folder.

 The models were trained in a virtual environment using Conda and WSL to run a Jupyter Notebook in VS Code, leveraging a local GPU.
 They were implemented in PyTorch, a Python library, to train and optimize various architectures for segmenting abnormalities and tumors from MRI brain scans.